-It is also noted that at the culvert outlet the unionised ammoniacal nitrogen concentration has been consistently above the 0.025 g/m guideline adopted by the Council to protect aquatic organisms from chronic effects.
+It is also noted that at the culvert outlet the unionised ammoniacal nitrogen concentration has been consistently above the 0.025 g/m3 guideline adopted by the Council to protect aquatic organisms from chronic effects.
 From a review of the historical results, it appears that there has been an emerging trend of increasing levels of this contaminant at this site.
 It is however noted that, for the most part, this is generally assimilated in the wetland area, and the concentrations found at the lower end of the landfill tributary (site AWY000105) are normally well below this guideline value (Figure 5).

-The concentration range above which acute toxic effects may be seen for New Zealand native fish, for example a fish kill, is 0.75 to 2.35 g/m, and the levels of unionised ammonia found at all monitoring sites during the year under review were well below this concentration range.
-Although the unionised ammonia concentration was found to be above the 0.025 g/m guideline at the lower end of the tributary on occasion, this has not happened in recent years.
+The concentration range above which acute toxic effects may be seen for New Zealand native fish, for example a fish kill, is 0.75 to 2.35 g/m3, and the levels of unionised ammonia found at all monitoring sites during the year under review were well below this concentration range.
+The unionised ammonia concentration was found to be above the 0.025 g/m3 guideline at the lower end of the tributary on occasion previously, and was close to this at 0.024 g/m3 in the sample collected on 23 November 2020.